Fusilli with black olive pesto and tuna.

 I’m always on the lookout for tasty pasta recipes which work well as salads too and don’t take long to make.
 This recipe for pasta with black olive pesto and tuna from Calabria ticked all the boxes.
 It takes no time at all to make, it’s very flavourful and can be eaten warm or as a salad!
 In fact, I ate the leftovers cold the following day and still can’t decide which I preferred, hot or cold?

 Recipes for pasta with olives are typical in Southern Italian.
 This is not surprising since most of Italy’s olives and olive oil come from the southern Italy regions of Calabria, Puglia and Sicily.
 In fact, olives have been cultivated in the Southern Italian regions for thousands of years and the landscapes of all these regions are dominated by olive groves.

 Tuna (mostly canned tuna) is very often paired with olives in pasta recipes.
-In the past, Southern Italians living in coastal areas and on the islands used to preserve fresh tuna in olive oil, to be used during the winter or sold inland.
+In the past, Southern Italians living in coastal areas and on the islands used to preserve fresh tuna in olive oil themselves.
+Then, they consumed it during the winter or sold it inland.
 Some still do this themselves to this day, although , of course, tuna in olive oil is readily available in every supermarket.
 In Italian, they say ‘tonno sott’olio’ for tuna preserved in olive oil.

 Having said that, like every ingredient, quality is key to taste.
 Luckily here in Italy, good quality tuna in olive oil is easily available.
 When buying tuna in a can or jar, take the time to read the label.
 If it’s fished and canned in Italy then it’s likely to taste great!